 My interests are in Artificial Intelligence, Robotics, and Tangible Interaction Design mostly surrounding systems with multiple agents.
 I've done other work in the past on distributed and embedded systems, the web and high performance computing.
 Right now I am working on the development of Autonomous Vehicles at NVIDIA.
-I am a Colorado native and completed my undergrad at the University of Illinois at Urbana-Champaign in Computer Engineering.
-I am currently doing my masters in Computer Science and Robotics at USC.
+I am a Colorado native and completed my undergrad at the University of Illinois at Urbana-Champaign in Computer Engineering and my masters in Computer Science and Robotics at USC.
 In my free time I work on / advocate for open source, play rugby, soccer and tennis, race bikes and from 2016 to 2017 I served as the Chair of the UIUC Chapter of the ACM.

 Academic and Professional Timeline

-- 2022-Present / University of Southern California - ICAROS / Graduate Research Assistant under Professor Stefanos Nikolaidis
+- 2022-2023 / University of Southern California - ICAROS / Graduate Research Assistant under Professor Stefanos Nikolaidis

 - 2021 / New York University - Game Innovation Lab / Graduate Research Assistant under Professor Julian Togelius